Basic Certification Exams

-Both the NOCE and the CLRE exams are psychometrically developed.
-After test specifications are created (based on the Job Analysis), the exams are written by groups of certified opticians and contact lens fitters appointed by ABO-NCLE.
+Both the NOCE and the CLRE exams are psychometrically developed by impartial Subject Matter Experts within the field of Opticianry and Contact Lens Fitting.
+After test specifications are created (based on the Job Analysis), the exams are written by groups of impartial Certified Opticians and Contact Lens Fitters.
 The questions are then reviewed by the testing service specialists for proper testing principles and rules of grammar and style.
 Questions are created to test a candidate's ability to recall knowledge and to apply that knowledge to specific dispensing functions.

 The information online clearly states that if a candidate fails an examination, he or she is precluded from registering for the next regularly-scheduled exam administration period. (e.g., May examinees cannot retake the exam until the following November administration) The registration procedure will actually prevent anyone from registering for the next exam administration period if they are not eligible.